What is API Security?

 Types of API Attacks

-API attacks come in various forms, each targeting different vulnerabilities in API implementations.
-Understanding these attack types is crucial for developing effective security measures.
-Here are the main categories of API attacks organizations need to defend:
+There are different types of API attacks, each targeting different vulnerabilites in API Implementations.
+The following are the main types of API attacks that organizations need to defend:

 1. Injection Attacks